KiernanBrown/AstralChainAutosplitter/README.md

 # Astral Chain Load Remover/Autosplitter
-This is a Video Auto Splitter Profile for Astral Chain Any% The goal of this tool is to present a better timing method for Astral Chain Any% runs, which will remove inconsistent load times and lessen the gap between the physical and digital versions of the game.
+This is a Video Auto Splitter Profile which acts as an Autosplitter for Astral Chain Any% This goal of this tool is to provide runners with a standardized set of splits and split times.
+This allows for runners to split for every main section of the run without having to do so manually, and will give a more detailed view of where you can save time.

 ## Table of Contents
 * [Features](#features)